Stoke Depot Opening Times: 07.30am – 5.00pm Mon to Fri | Shrewsbury Depot Opening Times: 08.00am – 5.00pm Mon to Fri

 Ready to Ensure Your Air Quality is Safe?

 Here at J Ll Leach & Co Ltd, we can offer this breathing air quality testing service for you using our team of competent staff using the latest test equipment.
 Our engineers act as your appointed ‘Competent Person’ to ensure you meet all your legal obligations under COSHH and BS EN 12021:2014.
+If you are looking for breathing air quality testing near me, breathing air quality testing London, or breathing air quality testing near Manchester, our team provides nationwide coverage.

-Why not contact [email protected] for more information on what we can do for you?
+Why not contact us for more information on breathing air quality testing cost and what we can do for you?

 FAQ